A view from the to of the Goodwyn Alpha (GWA) offshore production platform during the GWA flare remediation project.

 Rope Access Solution

-for this eventuality.
-This access for setup of equipment and tooling at lower levels of the flare tower ultimately provided an efficient lead-in to the shutdown scope of work.
+The pre-shutdown access to the flare tower (lower levels) presented a unique challenge due to the potential radiant heat exposure in the event of a facility blowdown.
+Vertech provided equipment, a safe means of access, and an emergency escape plan specifically for this eventuality.
+This access for setting up equipment and tooling at lower levels of the flare tower ultimately provided an efficient lead-in to the shutdown scope of work.

 Speak to Vertech Group about Your Next Project